 Dan Kitwood, Getty Images Annie Lennox is taking another shot at "'til death…

-'A Christmas Cornucopia' is due out Nov.
-16.
+'A Christmas Cornucopia' is out now on Decca.